kimble/groovy-docker-dsl/readme.md

 service running inside a container is actually operational before booting the next and rebuild and reboot containers as they change.

+**Warning:** I've just started this project, I'm sure it has a bunch of bugs, rough edges and other nasty surprises.

 Build'n'run
 -----------